connect

 How can the tools of the Digital Age be mobilized to solve our most pressing environmental challenges?

-Karen Bakker is a Canadian author, researcher, and entrepreneur known for her work on digital transformation, environmental governance, and sustainability.
-A Rhodes Scholar with a PhD from Oxford University, she is a Professor at the University of British Columbia.
-In 2022–2023 she will be on sabbatical leave at the Harvard Radcliffe Institute For Advanced Study.
-She is the recipient of numerous awards, including a Guggenheim Fellowship, Stanford University’s Annenberg Fellowship in Communication, Canada’s “Top 40 Under 40″, and a Trudeau Foundation Fellowship.
+Karen Bakker is a Canadian scientist, author, and entrepreneur known for her work on digital transformation, environmental governance, and sustainability.
+A Rhodes Scholar with a PhD from Oxford University, she is a Professor at the University of British Columbia, and previously the Matina S. Horner Distinguished Visiting Professor at the Harvard Radcliffe Institute For Advanced Study.

-Bakker’s current Smart Earth project focuses on digital transformation and environmental governance, advancing regenerative sustainability and environmental justice through mobilizing the tools of the Digital Age to address the most pressing challenges of the Anthropocene.
+Bakker’s Smart Earth project focuses on digital transformation and environmental governance, advancing regenerative sustainability and environmental justice through mobilizing the tools of the Digital Age to address the most pressing challenges of the Anthropocene.

 More about me, here